romshark/yamagiconf/README.md

 	- 🪄 If any type within your configuration struct implements the `Validate` interface, then its validation method will be called.
 	If it returns an error - the error will be reported.
-	Keep your validation logic close to your configuration type definitions.
+	Keeps your validation logic close to your configuration type definitions.
-	- Reports errors by `line:column` when it can.
+	- Reports errors by `line:column` when possible.
-	- Supports `encoding.TextUnmarshaler` and `time.Duration`.
 	- Supports [github.com/go-playground/validator](https://github.com/go-playground/validator)
 	struct validation tags.
 	- Implements `env` struct tags to overwrite fields from env vars if provided.
 	- Supports `encoding.TextUnmarshaler` and `yaml.Unmarshaler`
 	(except for the root struct type).
+	- Supports `time.Duration`.

 ## Example